Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 The History of the Gallery

 "A Dega" is a "deconstruction" of the Portuguese word "adega", which means cellar and is associated to wine.
 Since the end of 17th Century the building was used to make and store wine, as well as to keep olive oil.
-The production of wine finished in Cós during the 1950 decade, because in those rich lands modern orchards of apple and pear trees replaced vineyards.
+The production of wine finished in Coz (also spelt Cós) during the 1950 decade, because in those rich lands modern orchards of apple and pear trees replaced vineyards.

-The Convent of Cós (a village near Alcobaça) had a first building in the 16th Century and was later enlarged; the most of last works must date from the end 17th until early 18th Century.
+The Convent of Coz (a village near Alcobaça) had a first building in the 16th Century and was later enlarged; the most of last works must date from the end 17th until early 18th Century.
 It was built for accommodation of nuns depending from the important cistercian Monastery of Alcobaça.
 After the nationalisation of all real estate of religious orders after the liberal revolution of 1820, their lands and buildings were sold to private owners.
-A family from a neighbour village bought the cellar and later a hearer sold it to the grandfather of the painter Helena Barros.
+A family from a neighboring village bought the cellar and later an owner sold it to Helena Barros Ferreira's grandfather, Prof. José dos Santos Teodoro.

 The building was preserved with its casks, tuns, vats, the stone tank and press where wine was made and stone reservoirs for olive oil, however with some litter inside and little damages in walls and roof.
-In 1994 the painter José Barata proposed to the family to restore the building in order to set up an art gallery in it.
-He directed the works following the principle that everything should stay as it was formerly, only cleaning the space and restoring damages.
+In 1994 the painter Jose Barata de Castilho proposed to his mother in law to restore the building in order to set up an art gallery in it.
+The transformation works followed the principle that everything should stay as it was formerly, only cleaning the space and restoring damages.

 Since 1977 until November 2002 the gallery received 31 exhibitions, of which 5 were international shows.
 "Euro 2000" was the first international show in it, during August 1999, following a proposal of the Spanish "European Guide of Fine Arts".